 Ready to learn how these strength standards were developed and how to set training goals based on these standards?

 Strength standards are benchmarks that show your one-rep maxes for different exercises compared to other lifters of the same sex and a similar body weight.

 They’re often shown as tables, like this one from Mark Rippetoe:

-So, where do these numbers come from?
+So, where do these standards come from?

 Other exercises like the military press, chin-up, and barbell row aren’t used in powerlifting, but many coaches have created standards for those based on what they’ve learned working with thousands of athletes.
-In this article, we’ll stick with the squat, bench, and deadlift.

 In other words, how strong you are pound-for-pound.